umsundu/Useful-one-liners/README.md

 # Useful-one-liners
 A collection of useful one liners that I have collected over time to help in extracting data, formatting data etc.

-## Extract usernames or email addresses from any/most files.
+## Extract email addresses from any/most files.
 Mostly used against .txt, html, json files.

 ## Syntax: ```grep -E -o "\b[a-zA-Z0-9.-]+@[a-zA-Z0-9.-]+\.[a-zA-Z0-9.-]+\b" filename.json | uniq```

-### Example of data within file we want to extract usernames from.
+### Example of data within file we want to extract.
 ```
 cat users.json
 {